 Good morning everyone!
 Agnes DeRouen in the KPLC 7 Newsroom with a look at what we're working on today for 7News@Noon.

-Remember, you can always catch the latest news, weather and more weekdays at noon on kplctv.com and KPLC.
+Remember, you can always watch us at noon online at kplctv.com and on air at KPLC.